sugiuraii/WebSocketGaugeClientNeo/docs/MeterPrimitive.md

 	![RotationNeedleGauge](CustomMeterParts.img/RotationNeedleGauge.gif).

-* The `RotationNeedleGauge` class rotate itself(its container, rotation pivod should be set as PIXI.Container.pivot) corresponding its `Value`.
+* The `RotationNeedleGauge` class rotate itself(its container, rotation pivot should be set as PIXI.Container.pivot) corresponding its `Value`.

 	![RotationNeedleGauge](CustomMeterParts.img/RotationNeedleGaugerOptions.jpg).